tonylukasavage/tonylukasavage.github.com/source/_posts/2015-03-22-good-bye-appcelerator.markdown

 ## What about your OSS projects?

 As many of you know, I've got a multitude of Appcelerator-based open source side projects.
 Realistically, I'm just not going to have the time to spend on many of them that they deserve.
 Many of these projects are regularly relied on by the community, so I don't want to see them turn to rust while others still need them.
-To ensure that doesn't happen, I'll be donating the following repos to the [Appcelerator organization](https://github.com/appcelerator) where they'll be maintained indefintely.
+To that end, if you're interested in being made a committer/npm owner on any of the following projects, shoot me an [email](mailto:anthony.lukasavage@gmail.com) or just ping me on [twitter](https://twitter.com/tonylukasavage).

 * [ti-mocha](https://github.com/tonylukasavage/ti-mocha) - Mocha testing ported to Titanium
 * [triple](https://github.com/tonylukasavage/triple) - REPL for Titanium